antonybevan/h-perforatum-network-tox/docs/MANUSCRIPT_DRAFT.md

 ## Discussion

-### The Target-Count Fallacy
+### Target Count Does Not Predict Influence

 Our findings challenge a foundational assumption in network pharmacology: that target count predicts toxicological impact.
 Quercetin—with 7× more targets than Hyperforin—achieves 22× less influence per target.
 The fallacy arises from conflating coverage (local connectivity) with influence (global propagation).

-### Why Tiered Inference Matters
+### Signal Existence Precedes Biological Validation

-By presenting standard RWI before expression-weighted EWI, we establish that the signal exists independent of biological weighting.
-This ordering is not arbitrary; it is epistemically required.
-Reviewers cannot attribute the finding to choice of weighting scheme when the unweighted analysis already shows the effect.
+By presenting unweighted analysis before expression-weighted analysis, we establish that the signal exists independent of biological weighting.
+This ordering is epistemically required: reviewers cannot attribute the finding to choice of weighting scheme when the unweighted analysis already shows the effect.

-### Methodological Implications
+### Per-Target Network Influence

-We propose PTNI as a minimal metric to resolve the target-count fallacy:
+We propose PTNI as a minimal metric to resolve the target-count problem:

 $$\text{PTNI} = \frac{I}{|T|}$$

 PTNI normalizes total network influence by target count, revealing targeting efficiency.
 Compounds with high PTNI exhibit master-regulator strategies; compounds with low PTNI exhibit diffuse polypharmacology.

+### Failure Modes of Conventional Metrics

+Our analysis exposes three predictable failure modes in single-metric network inference:

+1. **Target-count inflation:** Raw target count assumes linear contribution; PTNI reveals 17–22× efficiency differences masked by cardinality.

+2. **Proximity without propagation:** Shortest-path proximity measures reachability, not impact.
+Quercetin's superior d_c fails to predict its weaker influence, demonstrating that "close" does not imply "powerful."

+3. **Biology-free topology:** Unweighted propagation treats tissue-irrelevant nodes equally.
+Expression weighting constrains propagation appropriately; signal compression rather than amplification confirms biological validity.

 ### Limitations